JoachimROtto/vueToAPI/README.md

 ## About
-vueToAPI is a simple vue frontend for interacting with https://github.com/JoachimROtto/urlShortener
+vueToAPI is a simple vue frontend to interact with https://github.com/JoachimROtto/urlShortener

 ## Installation
 npm install